 3) DO ask your general contractor who will be working on my project

-Have you ever loved the sales rep who sold you the project only to become “over the top mad” when the “airheads, boneheads or knuckleheads” (these might be the words you’ve used and some I can’t print here as well) and start “installing” the project for you?
+Have you ever loved the sales rep who sold you the project only to become “over the top mad” when the “airheads, boneheads or knuckleheads” (these might be the words you’ve used and some I can’t print here as well) start “installing” the job for you?

-To make sure you hire the right contractor know the skills of the people who will be working on your project.
+Before you hire the right contractor know the skills of the people who will be working on your project.
 If you’re hiring a general contractor ask who(m) the subcontractors are going to be.
 How long has this company worked with them?
 If your general contractor is doing the work with his/her own people get input about their project superintendents and workers.
 Ask, who will be coordinating the project?
-When are they purchasing materials for your job (this is key to know so you make sure your project doesn’t last FOREVER!).
-Do your due diligence – remember you’re hiring a team of people, not just ‘Chuck in a truck’ (hopefully).
+When are they purchasing materials (this is key to know so you make sure your project doesn’t last FOREVER!).
+Do your due diligence.
+Remember you’re hiring a team of people, not just ‘Chuck in a truck’ (hopefully).

 4) DO expect the unexpected – planning your budget

 Shower remodeling is like brain surgery – you’re going to be opening up “the patient” (in this case your shower)!
-Since you don’t have x-ray glasses (although I always wanted to get the x-ray glasses on the back of the comic books in the 60’s to be able to see through things, but I digress) there can be problems lurking behind the walls or underneath the shower pan neither you (as a DIY’er) or even a professional contractor can see before the job begins (note: this as the same problem a surgeon has when they “get in there” to work on your body).
+Since you don’t have x-ray glasses (although I always wanted to get the x-ray glasses on the back of the comic books in the 60’s , but I digress) there can be problems lurking behind walls or underneath the shower pan neither you (as a DIY’er) or even a professional contractor can see before the job begins (note: this as the same problem a surgeon has when they “get in there” to work on your body).
 So, what can you do about this?

 Expect (and budget for) the unexpected.
-When planning a shower remodeling project don’t commit every penny you have up front.
+When planning a shower remodeling project don’t commit every penny up front.
 Build into your budget a 10-15% cushion.
-Hopefully you won’t need any extra money to replace a rotten subfloor, or add insulation behind the walls which doesn’t exist today, but it’s best to expect a bit of the unexpected.
+Hopefully you won’t need extra money to replace a rotten subfloor, or add insulation behind the walls which doesn’t exist today.
+However, expect some unexpected costs.